BBMRI-ERIC/miabis/Value Lists/README.md

-# Value Lists
+# Value Sets

-Value lists are lists of the possible/allowed values for a specific MIABIS attribute or attributes.
+Value sets are lists of the possible/allowed values for a specific MIABIS attribute or attributes.
 For example, [Age Unit](Age%20Unit.md) contains the possible values for the age unit attributes of collections and research resources.
-Below is an overview of all value lists in MIABIS.
+Below is an overview of all value sets in MIABIS.
 Each list contains all values, their definitions, sources, and the attributes which use them.

 * [Age Unit](Age%20Unit.md)
 * [Collection Design](Collection%20Design.md)